 Reporting Requirements for Recycling Facilities Proposed for Discussion:

-D.All recycling processing facilities shall meet a minimum of fifty (50%) percent recycling rate annually.
+All recycling processing facilities shall meet a minimum of fifty (50%) percent recycling rate annually.

 All Construction and Demolition recycling processing facilities shall meet a minimum of twenty (20%) percent recycling rate annually.

-E. At a minimum, an application shall list materials to be accepted; how the materials are to be accepted; how the materials are to be processed for recycling recovery; how they are to be sorted and how they are to be processed for marketing; what type of equipment is to be used for sorting and baling or compacting materials for shipment; what equipment is to be used for storage of materials; what the hours of operation are to be; proposed traffic routes and how material is to be weighed or calculated.
+At a minimum, an application shall list materials to be accepted; how the materials are to be accepted; how the materials are to be processed for recycling recovery; how they are to be sorted and how they are to be processed for marketing; what type of equipment is to be used for sorting and baling or compacting materials for shipment; what equipment is to be used for storage of materials; what the hours of operation are to be; proposed traffic routes and how material is to be weighed or calculated.

 At a minimum, an application shall list quantity of personnel, titles of personnel, qualifications of personnel and duties of personnel.